Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Vertical body motion mitigates environmental disturbance

 We first verify this assumption using probabilistic model from Section \ref{model vertical wave}.
 As depicted in Fig. \ref{fig:8}.B, with a high vertical amplitude $A_v$, the probability of contact error $P_e$ increases more gradually as terrain rugosity increases, and the contact ratio $\gamma$ is less sensitive to terrain noise shifts.

 To verify our hypothesis through more real-world experiments, we tested our 12-legged robot on terrain with varying rugosity using different vertical amplitudes $A_v$.
 A motion tracking system and binary contact sensors were used to monitor the robot's speed and contact ratio $\gamma$, respectively.
 The results (Fig. \ref{fig:9}.A) show as $A_v$ increases, both the robot's speed and contact ratio $\gamma$ tend to concentrate around the central area near (0.5, 0.5).
+Specifically, on terrain with $R_g =0.17$, the optimal vertical amplitude $A_v$ increases the average contact ratio $\gamma$ by 25\% and speed by 30\%, compared to the gait without vertical wave ($A_v = 0$).
+On terrain with $R_g = 0.32$, the optimal $A_v$ increases the average $\gamma$ by 18\% and speed by $20\%$.
 These findings suggest that vertical body undulation effectively helps the robot mitigate environmental disturbances, improving both its speed and contact state.